Advanced Clean Trucks Fact Sheet

-The proposed Advanced Clean Truck Regulation is part of a holistic approach to accelerate a large-scale transition of zero-emission medium-and heavy-duty vehicles from Class 2b to Class 8.
-The proposal is subject to change until the Board makes a final decision, expected in June 2020.
-The proposed regulation has two components including a manufacturer sales requirement, and a reporting requirement:
+The Advanced Clean Truck Regulation is part of a holistic approach to accelerate a large-scale transition of zero-emission medium-and heavy-duty vehicles from Class 2b to Class 8.
+The regulation has two components including a manufacturer sales requirement, and a reporting requirement:

 - Zero-emission truck sales: Manufacturers who certify Class 2b-8 chassis or complete vehicles with combustion engines would be required to sell zero-emission trucks as an increasing percentage of their annual California sales from 2024 to 2035.
 By 2035, zero-emission truck/chassis sales would need to be 55% of Class 2b – 3 truck sales, 75% of Class 4 – 8 straight truck sales, and 40% of truck tractor sales.

-- Company and fleet reporting: Large employers including retailers, manufacturers, brokers and others would be required to report information about shipments and shuttle services.
-Fleet owners, with 50 or more trucks, would be required to report about their existing fleet operations.
-This information would help identify future strategies to ensure that fleets purchase available zero-emission trucks and place them in service where suitable to meet their needs.
+- Company and fleet reporting: Large employers including retailers, manufacturers, brokers and others are required to report information about shipments and shuttle services.
+Fleet owners, with 50 or more trucks, are required to report about their existing fleet operations.
+This information will help identify future strategies to ensure that fleets purchase available zero-emission trucks and place them in service where suitable to meet their needs.

 What types of trucks are currently suitable for electrification?

 Today, electric drivetrains are well suited to operating in congested urban areas for stop-and-go driving where conventional engines are least efficient.
 Battery-electric and fuel-cell electric trucks, buses, and vans already are being used by fleets that operate locally and have predictable daily use where the trucks return to base to be charged or fueled.